Puss Gets the Boot

-Puss Gets the Boot is a 1940 American animated short film and is the first short in what would become the Tom and Jerry cartoon series, though neither were yet referred to by these names.
-It was directed by William Hanna, Joseph Barbera, and produced by Rudolf Ising.
-It was based on the Aesop's Fable, The Cat and the Mice.
+Puss Gets the Boot is a 1940 American animated short film and the first short in what would become the Tom and Jerry cartoon series, though neither are yet referred to by these names.
+It was directed by William Hanna and Joseph Barbera, and produced by Rudolf Ising.
+It is based on the Aesop's Fable, The Cat and the Mice.
 As was the practice of MGM shorts at the time, only Rudolf Ising is credited.
 It was released to theaters on February 10, 1940, by Metro-Goldwyn-Mayer.

-In this first short, the cat is named Jasper, and appears to be a mangy, battle-hardened street cat, more malicious than the character that Tom would develop into over time.
-The unnamed young mouse (known as Jinx) was similar to the ultimate Jerry character but made to be just a bit skinnier.
-The basic premise was the one that would become familiar to audiences; in The Art of Hanna-Barbera, Ted Sennett sums it up as "cat stalks and chases mouse in a frenzy of mayhem and slapstick violence".
+In this short, the cat is named Jasper, and appears to be a scruffy, battle-hardened street cat, more malicious than the character that Tom would develop into over time.
+The unnamed mouse (referred to as Pee-Wee in an official MGM magazine), is similar to who would become the Jerry character, albeit slightly thinner.
+The basic premise is one that would become familiar to audiences; in The Art of Hanna-Barbera, Ted Sennett sums it up as "cat stalks and chases mouse in a frenzy of mayhem and slapstick violence".
 Though the studio executives were unimpressed, audiences loved the film and it was nominated for an Academy Award.

-Synopsis
+This short ultimately lost to The Milky Way, another MGM short about three kittens who lost their mittens and were forced to go to bed without their dinner of milk.

+Plot

-An adult cat named Tom (called Jasper in this episode) takes great pleasure in tormenting a young mouse named Jerry (named Jinx, though not referred to on-screen), who is trying to run away from Tom while he keeps grabbing Jerry's tail to keep him from running anywhere.
-Eventually, Jerry breaks free but goes into Tom's mouth, narrowly escaping.
-Tom then draws a mouse hole on the wall to trick Jerry into entering it.
-Jerry bangs against the wall so hard that it knocks him silly.
-Tom revives him using water from the fish tank and picks him up.
-Having slowly realized the situation, Jerry punches tom in the eye, causing him to yelp and screech in pain.
-The angry cat chases Jerry and accidentally bumps into a Greek pillar, where it breaks upon falling onto him along with the flowerpot that was standing on it.
-Mammy Two Shoes enters the room and scolds Tom for his unacceptable behavior, issuing him an ultimatum that if she catches him making one more mess, he will get kicked out of the house.
-Tom sulks off, Jerry chuckles at him and this causes Tom to chase him, but when Jerry holds a glass over the edge of the table, Tom backs off after seeing a furious Mammy walking away with the remains of the broken flowerpot, fearing that he will get himself into trouble again.
+A cat named Jasper takes great pleasure in tormenting an unnamed mouse (referred to in a magazine as Pee-Wee), who is trying to run away while he keeps grabbing the tail to keep him from running anywhere.
+Eventually, the mouse breaks free but goes into Jasper's mouth, narrowly escaping.
+Jasper then draws a hole on the wall to trick the mouse into entering it.
+The mouse bangs against the wall so hard that it knocks him out.
+Jasper revives him using water from the fish tank and picks him up.
+Having slowly realized the situation, the mouse punches Jasper in the eye, causing him to yelp and screech in pain.
+The angry cat chases the mouse and accidentally bumps into a Greek pillar, where it breaks upon falling onto him along with the flowerpot that was standing on it.

+The maid enters the room and scolds Jasper for his unacceptable behavior despite it being an accident, issuing him an ultimatum that if she catches him having broke something again, he will get kicked out of the house.
+Jasper sulks off, the mouse chuckles at him and this causes Jasper to chase him, but when the mouse holds a glass over the edge of the table, Jasper backs off after seeing the maid furiously walking away with the remains of the broken flowerpot, fearing that he will begin to get himself into trouble again.